Clinical Data Management (CDM) – Entry Level

 • Chief Information Officer and Chief Information Security Officer, CNS Healthcare

-• Over 15 years’ experience in clinical research technology, cybersecurity, and operational leadership
+• More than fifteen years of experience in clinical research technology, cybersecurity, and operational leadership

 • Development of data governance frameworks and security architectures for regulated environments

-• Lean Six Sigma Black Belt and CISSP certification
+• CISSP certification and Lean Six Sigma Black Belt

 • Master of Information Technology and Graduate Certificate in Healthcare Information Technology (Virginia Tech)

-In training environments, Florin is valued for his clarity, his structured approach, and his ability to connect technical, operational, and regulatory requirements into a coherent, practical framework.
-His teaching emphasises real?world application, system reliability, and the critical role of secure, well?designed technology in modern clinical research.
+In training environments, Florin is valued for his clarity, structured approach, and ability to connect technical, operational, and regulatory requirements into a coherent, practical framework.
+His teaching emphasises real world application, system reliability, and the critical role of secure, well designed technology in modern clinical research.

-Cristian Stefanescu is a United Kingdom?based data and systems specialist with more than thirty years of experience across engineering, academia, and information technology leadership.
-His career combines analytical discipline with operational depth, enabling him to explain complex technical concepts with clarity, structure, and precision.
+Cristian Stefanescu is a United Kingdom consultant with specialist expertise in data and systems, and more than thirty years of experience across engineering, academia, and information-technology leadership.
+His career integrates analytical rigour with operational clarity, enabling him to present complex technical concepts with precision to international audiences.

-Cristian began his professional work as a Senior Lecturer at the Technical University of Civil Engineering in Bucharest, where he taught water treatment, hydraulics, and relational database systems.
-His academic activity included mathematical modelling, software development for engineering applications, and contributions to peer?reviewed publications, including the Hydrogeology Journal.
-This early focus on structured analysis and data modelling continues to inform his contemporary approach to clinical data education.
+He began his professional career as a Senior Lecturer at the Technical University of Civil Engineering in Bucharest, where he taught water treatment, hydraulics, and relational database systems.
+His academic work included mathematical modelling, software development for engineering applications, and contributions to peer-reviewed publications.
+This foundation in structured analysis and data modelling informs his contemporary approach to clinical-data education.

-He subsequently served as Information Systems Director for Eastern Europe at Medicover (Synevo Division), where he led multi?country technology operations across five European Union markets.
-His responsibilities covered system architecture, enterprise resource planning governance, information technology strategy, and the digital infrastructure supporting more than twenty diagnostic laboratories.
-This role provided extensive experience in regulated environments, operational processes, and cross?functional system implementation.
+During his earlier career in Eastern Europe, he served as Information Systems Director at Medicover (Synevo Division), leading multi-country technology operations across five European markets.
+His responsibilities included system architecture, ERP governance, IT strategy, and the digital infrastructure supporting more than twenty diagnostic laboratories.
+This role provided extensive experience in operational processes, cross-functional system implementation, and the practical realities of technology-enabled clinical services.

-He holds two Master of Science degrees – one in Water and Wastewater Treatment and one in Groundwater Engineering – and is an NLP Master Practitioner.
-His teaching style is defined by clarity, logical sequencing, and the ability to connect technical, operational, and regulatory domains into a coherent learning framework.
+Cristian holds two Master of Science degrees, in Water and Wastewater Treatment and in Groundwater Engineering, awarded by the University of Liège in Belgium, and is an NLP Master Practitioner.
+His teaching is defined by clarity, structure, and the ability to connect technical, operational, and regulatory domains into a coherent learning framework for diverse international learners.

 • Over thirty years of experience across academia, engineering, information systems, and consultancy

-• Information Systems Director for Eastern Europe at Medicover (Synevo Division), managing multi?country technology operations
+• Information Systems Director for Eastern Europe at Medicover (Synevo Division), leading multi-country technology operations

-• Founder of Ka&Te Associates, delivering consultancy, software development, and infrastructure management
+• Founder of Ka&Te Associates, providing IT consultancy, software development, and infrastructure administration

 • University Senior Lecturer in water treatment, hydraulics, and relational databases